girlkaaaay/bootstrap-boilerplate/README.md

 # bootstrap-boilerplate

-👋 Hi, I’m @girlkaaaay
+👋 Hi, I’m Kristen Anderson
 👀 I’m interested in Javascript, React
-🌱 I’m currently learning Mobile Friendly.
+🌱 I’m currently a WordPress Apprentice.
 💞️ I’m looking to collaborate on ...
 <<<<<<< HEAD
 📫 How to reach me ...